hakolao/ecs/README.md

 An entity component system written in C using a limited number of c libraries.
 Only `malloc`, `va_start`, `va_end`, `va_arg` are used except for the `demo`.

+The demo_squares has ran a million entities without trouble.
+Though it depends on the complexity of operations ran on them.

 Demo uses SDL2.

 ## Run